Law & justice

-One of the traditional tribal punishments is spearing where the victim gets speared into the leg.
-This type of punishment is often shown in Aboriginal movies and imposed if you don't follow the tribal law.
+One of the traditional tribal punishments is spearing where the victim gets speared into the thigh or calf.
+This type of punishment is often shown in Aboriginal movies.
+The crime determined what kind of wound the offender received.

 Aboriginal man Henry Long knows a thing or two about receiving a spearing.

 "I got speared in the leg, too, for being cheeky.
 I got hit on the head, too, by all my old people.
 The spear came out of the calf of the leg.
 My old father did that.
 I was a cheeky bloke fighting the other fellas over some silly things I been doing in my young days.
 I was going with the wrong girls.
 My skin group is Milangka.
 I was with someone from a wrong skin group...